Original Publication Date: 02/28/2010

 After you have verified the proper placement for the device certificate and key files on the F5 system, you should next verify that the certificate and key are a matching pair.
 To verify that an SSL certificate/key pair matches, refer to SOL6746: Verifying SSL certificates and keys from the command line.

 If you determine that the device certificate and key are not a matching pair, you can generate a new certificate and key pair.
-To generate a new device certificate and key pair, refer to SOL9114: Creating an SSL device certificate and key pair using OpenSSL.
+To generate a new device certificate and key pair, refer to SOL9114: Creating a new SSL device certificate and key pair.

 Trusted device certificate file